ePages-de/epages-devportal/_posts/2018/2018-04-12-does-everybody-in-the-company-know-what-ux-is-about.md

 ---
 layout: post
-title: Do you know what User Experience is about?
+title: Does everybody in the company know what UX is about?
 date: 2018-04-12
 header_image: public/ux-manager.jpg
 category: on-the-job